dwwatson1/coronavirus_pandemic_playbook/README.md

 ### Lessons Learned

 In the outset of the project, we decided our audience would be state lawmakers.
 With this in mind, we chose to focus on finding factor data tables with state columns.
 If we had more time to do the project over again, we would've instead chosen counties.
 After the first pass of our machine learning model, we learned that aggregated COVID and no COVID totals were too few data points - only 50 to measure replicate the spread of COVID-19 and determine the accuracy of our machine learning model.
 If we had organized our data by county, we would've ended up with 3,006 data points, far more than our original attempt.

+Our aggregated model was a great way to address our question of looking at the spread of COVID in the United States but it suffered from too few observations.
+The exploratory model of looking at individual cases was good in theory, fixing the problem of too few observations, but suffered from random pairings in the feature engineered data, requiring an extreme amount of resources, and restricting the amount of features we can have.
+We can therefore suggest that if we want to create a more accurate and efficient model, the data should be aggregated by U.S. county.
+This fixes the faults of the aggregated model by state by allowing for more observations, and it also fixes the faults of the model by individual cases by keeping the data aggregated (removing the need for feature engineered data) and using less resources.
+We could also run independent analysis on each state by using their counties as observations.

 ### Future Projects